Changes to the Commercial Building Disclosure Program

 - new buildings where a certificate of occupancy (or equivalent) has either not yet been issued or was issued less than two years earlier.

 - buildings that have completed a major refurbishment for which a certificate of occupancy (or equivalent) was issued less than two years earlier.
 Note: for a major refurbishment where no certificate of occupancy was issued, you need to apply for an exemption.

 - mixed use buildings where total office space comprises less than 75 per cent of the building by net lettable area (or gross lettable area if net lettable area is unavailable).

 Further information on who is affected can be found at http://cbd.gov.au/does-this-apply-to-me/who-is-affected.

 Information on exceptions and exemptions can be found at http://cbd.gov.au/does-this-apply-to-me/exceptions-and-exemptions.

 Independent legal advice may be necessary to understand your disclosure obligations under the CBD Program.

 What will I need to do?

 After 1 July 2017, disclosure affected buildings or tenancies of 1000 square metres or more that are offered for sale or lease will require a Building Energy Efficiency Certificate (BEEC).
-BEECs are issued by the Department of the Environment and Energy before the building or tenancy is put to market.
+BEECs are issued by the Department of Industry, Science, Energy and Resources before the building or tenancy is put to market.